d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 or the product of all the eigenvalues.
 This makes good intuitive sense because whatever stretching $\mathbf{W}$ does, $W^{-1}$ undoes it, so in net the only stretching that happens is by multiplication by the diagonal matrix $\boldsymbol{\Sigma}$ which stretched volumes by the product of the diagonal elements.

+Finally, recall that the rank was the maximum number of linearly independent columns of your matrix.
+By examining the eigendecomposition closely, we can see that the rank is the same as the number of non-zero eigenvalues of $\mathbf{A}$.

-The examples could continue, but I think the point is clear: eigendecompositions can simplify many linear algebraic computations and form a core component of a deep understanding of how matrices act.
+The examples could continue, but I think the point is clear: eigendecompositions can simplify many linear algebraic computations and form a core component of a deep understanding linear algebra.

 ### Eigendecompositions of Symmetric Matrices
 It is not always possible to find enough linearly independent eigenvectors for the above process to work.
 For instance the matrix